x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-legacy-hybrid-public-folders.md

    - `SyncMailPublicFolders.strings.psd1`

-2. Save the files to Exchange On-Prmises server on which you'll be running the script.
+2. Save the files to the Exchange on-premises server on which you'll be running the script.
 For example, C:\PFScripts.

 ## Step 4: Configure directory synchronization